artamim/my-kind-cluster/README.md

 - `stress-deployment-definition.yaml`: Deploys a stress-ng pod to simulate CPU load.
 - `stress-deployment-hpa.yaml`: Configures HPA to scale stress deployment (1-2 replicas) when CPU usage exceeds 50%.
 - `service.nodeport.definition.yaml`: Creates a NodePort service to expose the nginx deployment.
+- `prometheus-daemon-definition.yaml`: Deploys a Prometheus DaemonSet to monitor nodes, with tolerations for tainted nodes.

 ## Demo